MtPelerin/btcpayserver-plugin-mtpelerin/BTCPayServer.Plugins.MtPelerin/README.md

 - **Phone**: Pre-fills your user's mobile phone number during the login step.
 Enter it as digits starting with the country code.
   Example: `phone=41791234567` for the phone number +41 79 123 45 67.
-- **Use Bridge Wallet**: You can select this option if you already have the Bridge Wallet app installed on your phone.
+- **Use Bridge Wallet**: You can select this option if you already have Mt Pelerin's Bridge Wallet app installed on your phone.
   You will then be able to scan a QR Code during the process to make identification easier.
   If this option is enabled, it overrides the `phone` parameter.
 - **Display Language**: Select the language used in the Mt Pelerin widget.